Audi A5 Sportback hatchback - Engines, drive & performance

 Audi A5 Sportback diesel engines

-Most UK buyers are expected to choose the 187bhp 2.0-litre 40 TDI diesel and this is an engine we’re familiar with from the rest of Audi’s range.
-Its reasonable running costs and purchase price make it an appealing choice and it gives the A5 Sportback more than enough shove.
-Going from 0-62mph takes just 7.9 seconds and there’s loads of pulling power to make overtaking worry-free.
-A higher-powered 3.0-litre diesel is no longer available in new cars, but a 148bhp version of the 2.0-litre diesel is available; it’s slightly cheaper than the 40 TDI but its 0-62mph time of 9.1 seconds doesn’t quite feel quick enough for a car like the A5.
+Most UK buyers are expected to choose the 201bhp 2.0-litre 40 TDI diesel and this is an engine we’re familiar with from the rest of Audi’s range.
+Its reasonable running costs and purchase price make it an appealing choice and it gives the A5 Sportback more than enough shove along with Audi's legendary quattro four-wheel drive system.
+Going from 0-62mph takes just 7 seconds and there’s loads of pulling power to make overtaking worry-free.
+There's a lesser 35 TDI as well, which produces 161bhp taking 8.4 seconds to go from 0-62mph but economy is similar in both diesels.

-Although few buyers will choose it, the 187bhp 2.0-litre '40 TFSI' petrol engine is another Audi staple, and it’s an engine we like.
-While it’ll be more expensive to buy and run than the 187bhp 2.0-litre diesel, our experience has shown it to be smoother and faster – although this will be of little consequence if fuel economy is your priority; the diesels simply make more sense from the point of view of running costs.
-In performance terms, there is little to split the two cars, with the 40 TFSI capable of 0-62mph in 7.5 seconds and the 40 TDI managing it in 7.6 seconds.
+Although few buyers will choose it, the 201bhp 2.0-litre '40 TFSI' petrol engine is another Audi staple, and it’s an engine we like.
+While it’ll be more expensive to buy and run than the 201bhp 2.0-litre diesel, our experience has shown it to be smoother and faster – although this will be of little consequence if fuel economy is your priority; the diesels simply make more sense from the point of view of running costs.
+In performance terms, there is little to split the two cars, with the 40 TFSI capable of 0-62mph in 7.2 seconds and the 40 TDI managing it in 7 seconds dead.

-Audi’s quattro four-wheel-drive system is standard with the 187bhp 2.0-litre diesel and the fast S5 and RS5 Sportback models.
-The extra grip it brings is reassuring but going for a quattro model costs around £1,500 and tends to dent economy and increase emissions.
+Audi’s quattro four-wheel-drive system is standard with the 40 TDI diesel, 45 TFSI petrol and the fast S5 Sportback models.
+The extra grip it brings is reassuring but going for a quattro model costs more and tends to dent economy and increase emissions.